Piplup7575/2048hax/README.md

 # 2048
-here have a 2048 game
+here have a hacked 2048 game (easier version)
 i didnt make, i just stole the code from somewhere(i forgor) and uploaded it here

 # run in browser